tbfreitas/oathkeeper-keycloak/README.md

     ./start.sh

 A *.sh* will be executed, raising up four docker containers, to simulate a autenticate local area.
 Among this containers, two REST apis will be exposed, making necessary a valid token to get the response.
-But, before check the response over HTTP1.1, we gonna create a keycloak client.
+But, before check the response over HTTP1.1, we need create a keycloak client.

-Keycloak can be sliced in many environments.
+Keycloak can be sliced in how environments you wish.
 But we gonna use what has already come.
 The allmight _master_. :volcano:

 ### Creating a keycloak client